bostontrader/lemp/README.md

 <b>STACK_ROOT/ubuntu-nginx-php-mysql/nginx-conf</b> - This contains the versioned configuration files that we develop, that are later copied into the STACK_ROOT/ubuntu-nginx-php-mysql/nginx/conf directory.
 </li>
 </ol>

+<h3>VI. phpinfo() via PHP & Nginx</h3>

+Now it's time to modify our configuration so that we can view a .php file, that contains a call to phpinfo() and view this in the browser, via nginx.
+Since we're using php-fpm, we'll have to get that properly configured as well.

+1. Replace the installed nginx configuration directory with the custom built configuration provided by this project.
+Note: This is the 2nd custom config that we're using.

+<li><b>ln -s STACK_ROOT/ubuntu-nginx-php-mysql/nginx-conf/nginx.conf2 STACK_ROOT/ubuntu-nginx-php-mysql/nginx/conf/nginx.conf</b>  Link to new config</li>

+2. Turn on (or reload) nginx.

+3. Turn on php-fpm.

+4. From your browser of choice, navigate to localhost:NGINX_DEFAULT_PORT/phpinfo.php.
+Do you see the php info message?